jaspindersingh83/Edmonton_Hack/Mylearnings.md

 * Applied Redux-Thunk to make the transitions smooth between Signup and Login..The error was persisting in props..Now implemented a timeout action with dispatch in Thunk.
 Why needed to use Redux Thunk?
 It handles dispatch of function as well as normal objects.
 UpdateCurrently using Redux Promise and Thunk both.
 Need to learn how to handle everything with Thunk only.
 Why to use multiple dependencies with similar solutions.

-* Content flow Challenges for Video Rendering
+Content flow Challenges for Video Rendering

 * Uploading content to S3 is a challenge.
 Amazon has done a great job with AWS-SDK, but I got struck at parsing HTML data from a multiform on client side.
 I used multer-S3 with multer but it was difficult for me to understand as Multer is a high level middleware that piggy backs on Busboy.
 Busboy is low level and helps me understand under the hood stuff better.
 Update-- Solved with Busboy.

 * The critical decision is design of the ContentModel.
 I want customer side rendeing to be fast.
 I can either have a simple hashtable with (genre,title,thumbnailUrl, imageUrl....etc) or a model with following format(genre,carouselItems:[title,thumbnailUrl, imageUrl....etc]).
 The BigO of latter case for carousel rendering will be O(n) as I will get data in array form itself.
 But in first case I will get the data with a filter on genre and then will have to put same data in array and sort it.
 Will take O(nlogn).
 So decided to do heavy lifting on upload side.
 The BigO of finding video by id is going to be same in both cases as under the hood mongoDb uses hash index, so O(1) in both cases.

-* Learning to Create one to many relationship in mongoose was pretty good.
-I had to use reference(refs) between two different models
+* Learnt to create one to many relationship in mongoose.
+I had to use reference(refs) between two different models.

 * I need multiple signed urls back from AWS.
 Each one of them is a promise.
 Don't know how to await handle multiple promises.
 Tried all combinations of async/await.
 Still not figured out a way out of it.
 Have reached out my mentors now.Update: Implemented a setTimeout hack for now.
 Each promise gets executed after fixed amount of time.